A collection of vintage items can beautify and personalize your home. It does not have to be expensive, as long as it is something you love.

-Although they are two different manufacturing processes, in modern times the terms ruby-flashed and ruby-stained glass are often used interchangeably.
+Although they are two different manufacturing processes, in modern times, the terms ruby-flashed and ruby-stained glass are often used interchangeably.
 I have seen many times in antique stores or on eBay items described as "ruby-flashed glass" or "ruby-flashed cut to clear," when the mold marks can clearly be seen.
 That makes it obvious that it is actually pressed.

 It is also easy to tell genuine cut glass by looking at it.
-The cuts are sharp, in contrast to the more rounded edges of pressed varieties.
+The cuts are sharp, in contrast to the more rounded edges of pressed glass.
 Most of the red glass you see in antique stores in the US is stained and pressed, like my collection."
 I call this simply "ruby glass."

 A lot of the information I am relating here came from the Ruby Stain Museum website.
 The website is no longer available, which is unfortunate.
 There was some great information there.
 The museum itself is located at 2454 Royal Street, New Orleans, LA 70117.